The Tower of the Swallow: Plot

 Vysogota, an elderly philosopher living alone in the Pereplut swamp, comes upon an injured Ciri near his retreat and takes her in, caring for her.
 During her recovery, Ciri recounts the events of the last few months.

-Ciri was content with life among "the Rats", but hears that a "princess" with her name has been presented in Nilfgaard as the intended bride of the Emperor.
+Ciri was content with life among "the Rats"; however, she hears that a "princess" with her name has been presented in Nilfgaard as the intended bride of the Emperor.
 Ciri decides to reclaim her birthright and expose the Emperor's lie, but hears that the Rats are being tracked by a notorious bounty hunter, Leo Bonhart.
 She rushes back to them, but finds that Bonhart has slaughtered them.
 Bonhart defeats and captures Ciri.

 Nilfgaard's spymaster, Vattier de Rideaux, wants Ciri captured alive, but the Imperial coroner, Stefan Skellen, secretly hired Bonhart to kill her.
 Instead of doing so, Bonhart has her fight for her life in a gladiatorial arena, confirming for Bonhart her identity and training as a witcher.

 Meanwhile, having saved Queen Meve of Rivia, Geralt and his party – the bard Dandelion, Milva the archer, higher vampire Regis, and former Nilfgaardian soldier, Cahir – travel with her army.
 Geralt seeks a group of druids whom he believes can locate Ciri.
 During their journey, they learn that a bounty has been placed on their heads by a half-elf and a group of criminals led by a man named Nightingale.
 Partnering up with the young woman Angoulême, a former member of this group, they decide to ambush the bandits and discover who hired them, who Geralt suspects to be the wizard Vilgefortz.
 Eventually, they stumble upon the half-elf, named Schirrú.
 A fight breaks out, in which Cahir is injured, forcing him and Geralt into hiding.
 During this time, the two reconcile.
 They reunite with the rest of the party, who have entered Toussaint, where the druids are.
 They attempt to locate the criminals, but are captured instead by the druids, who kill the criminals before Geralt can question them.

 Meanwhile, Geralt meets the elven sage Avallac'h, who talks to him about Ithlinne's prophecy of the end of the world.
 Avallac'h tells Geralt that he must not seek out Ciri, since what is predestined will happen regardless.
 Geralt remains committed to finding Ciri.

 The kingdom of Redania's spymaster, Sigismund Dijkstra, travels to the neutral nation of Kovir, seeking financing to rebuild Redania's army in anticipation of a Nilfgaardian invasion.
 He discovers that the magicians of the newly formed Sorceress' Lodge have begun to establish Kovir as a nation sympathetic to magic, under their control.
 Sorceresses under the leadership of Phillipa Eilhart gather information on the various nations, and set their own plans in motion.
 Triss Merigold, a member of the Lodge privately questioning its motives, searches for information on Yennefer of Vengerberg, who is believed to be dead.